seqeralabs/docs/multiqc_docs/core/reports/customization.md

 columns in the report can be hidden.
 Some MultiQC modules include columns which are hidden by default, others may be uninteresting to some users.

-To allow customisation of this behaviour, the defaults can be changed by adding to your MultiQC config file.
+To allow customization of this behaviour, the defaults can be changed by adding to your MultiQC config file.
 This is done with the `table_columns_visible` value.
 Open a MultiQC report and click _Configure Columns_ above a table.
 Make a note of the _Group_ and _ID_ for the column that you'd like to alter.
 For example, to make the `% Duplicate Reads`